Owens v Owens: ‘No-fault’ divorce

 What happened in the case of Tini Owens’s divorce?

 You’ve probably seen the coverage regarding Tini Owens in the news.
 Tini’s story sparked debate over the last few years for a number of reasons.
-If you’d like a better understanding of the background, here’s a recap on the story and why it’s important.
+If you’d like a better understanding of the background, here’s a recap of the story and why it’s important.

 Who is Tini Owens?